Venafi/terraform-provider-venafi/README.md

-A Terraform module is a container for multiple resources that are used together and the steps that follow illustrate the resources required to enroll certificates using the Venafi Provider with HashiCorp Terraform 0.13.
+A Terraform module is a container for multiple resources that are used together and the steps that follow illustrate the resources required to enroll certificates using the Venafi Provider with HashiCorp Terraform 0.13 or higher.

 >:pushpin: **NOTE**: For Terraform 0.12, omit the `required_providers` block and specify any desired version constraints for the provider in the `provider` block